MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-dotnet-core.md

 ## What you'll learn

-- Download the sample source code.
+* Download the sample source code.
-- Review the source code.
+* Review the source code.
-- Update your application using tags.
+* Update your application.
-- Establish a secure tunnel using ngrok.
+* Establish a secure tunnel using ngrok.
-- Upload the application to Teams through App Studio.
+* Upload your application to Teams using App Studio.

 [!INCLUDE [dotnet-core-prereq](~/includes/tabs/dotnet-core-prereq.md)]